echelonx0/paydoc/readme.md

 These status codes can be found in the `status` field of the response when you make a GET request to `https://citadel-tools.uc.r.appspot.com/payments/{transaction_id}`.

 ---

-Please let me know if you need any more changes or additions to your documentation!

 #### Error (HTTP Status Code: 404)